axsuul/advent-of-code/2017/README.md

 # Advent of Code 2017

-I took this year's opportunity to use a language I've been meaning to play with -- [Elixir](http://elixir-lang.github.io/).
+I took this year's opportunity to use a language I've been meaning to dabble with -- [Elixir](http://elixir-lang.github.io/).

 ## Progress